ChipNowacek/ibgib/README.md

 Don't Panic.

+## before diving in...why give a s**t about this library?

+I mean...I don't even have the guts to spell out the word "shit"?!
+Oh wait... yes, I do but not arbitrarily.
+And my answer to anyone reading this?

+I don't fucking know.
+(That will be the end of the cursing.)

+Here is a quick list run-down to get you to ...

 ## things, ids, transforms, ib, gib, and ib_gib - oh my

 ib_gib is about Life, the Universe, and Everything.
 As such, we are putting a